Brothers in Arms

 The 20th century saw the world dominated by war.
 It was a time of unknowing atrocity and dubious morality; an age of resistance, risk and revolution.

-Take an alternative look at 1940, examining what could have been, had Operation Sea Lion gone ahead.
 Uncover the Nazis’ Face of Evil, following their beginnings in Munich’s beer halls to the Nuremberg trials.
 Follow a former Soviet operative behind the Iron Curtain on The Spying Game.

 In this modern era, victims of war are more distant and responsibility more dubious.
 Travel with us as we examine whose hands are stained with innocent blood; and question who is to blame for the horrors inflicted upon mankind...